RedisLabs/redislabs-docs/content/rc/administration/configure/security.md

 ## Access Control by Source IP/Subnet

-The number of source IP rules that you can add depends on the Redis Enterprise Cloud plan that you purchased.
+The number of source IP rules that you can add depends on the Redis Cloud Essentials plan that you purchased.
 For example, the 1GB plan allows up to 8 source IP authentication rules.
 These rules can contain either IP or [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation).